Note: I get commissions for purchases made through links in this post.

 The brains of the kit, the Strike Pro Sound Module is an amazing piece of electronics.
-It’s like no other module available.
+It’s like no other module available (as of this writing).
 The feature list goes on and on.

 The module has a 4.3 inch color LED display to assist you in making selections and changes easily.
 This display is a vast improvement over those found in very many other kits.

-Here are the main features of the sound module.
+Here are the main features of the sound unit.